Vaileasys/pz-wiki_parser/README.md

 ## Generating articles
 Article generation requires the use of multiple modules and scripts in order to return good output.
-1. Copy the output from [here](https://github.com/CalvyPZ/pz-distribution-to-wikitable) into `resources`, and rename the folder `distribution`.
-2. (Not public/implemented) Add the output of the code scraper to the `resources` folder named `code`.
-3. Run each module in the `Data generation` tree to generate usable data.
+1. Run each module in the `Data generation` tree to generate usable data.
+2. Run the `article` generation module.

 ## Creating a module